-To provide members with an update on projects allocated funding in February 2023 from the Local Community Planning Budget (LCPB) underspend and the Community Recovery Fund (CRF).
-The committee are also asked to consider 3 additional new applications from the CRF.
+To provide members with an update on various projects allocated funding from the Local Community Planning Budget (LCPB) and the Community Recovery Fund for the Kirkcaldy Area in dddd23.
+The committee are also asked to consider 3 additional new applications.

-The Committee is asked to give feedback on the updates in the report and approve the following amount from the Community Renewal Funding:
+The Committee is asked to give feedback on the updates in the report and approve the following amounts from the Community Renewal Funding:

-- 1. £80,000 to pilot a Handyperson Service across the Kirkcaldy Area; - 2. £45,000 for a Communications and Marketing Officer for the Kirkcaldy Area; and - 3.
-Up to £25,000 for Signage and Interpretation Boards for Burntisland Links
+- £80,000 to pilot a Handyperson Service across the Kirkcaldy Area - £45,000 for a Communications and Marketing Officer for the Kirkcaldy Area - Up to £25,000 for Signage and Story Board for Burntisland Links

-There are sufficient funds are available in the Community Recovery Fund allocation to support the submitted proposals:
+There are sufficient funds available in the Community Recovery Fund allocation to support the submitted proposals:

 As the Pathways to prospects initiative is no longer progressing the allocation of £50,000 will be returned to the balance available.
-This will leave a balance of £117,661 unallocated of the Reform and Recovery budget to be allocated at the next Area Committee.
+This will leave a balance of £117,661 unallocated of the Reform and Recovery budget to be allocated at the next Area Committee meeting.